Single Trip Emergency Medical Travel Insurance for Canadians

 Coverage ends on the earliest of the following:

-- the expiry date as shown on the confirmation
+- the expiry date as shown on the confirmation; or

 A full refund must be requested before the effective date of coverage.

-If you return home early, you can apply for a partial refund of premium (minimum $25.00) for the unused coverage providing there has been or will be no claim reported or initiated against the policy, no assistance service has been provided and that you as the policyholder have mailed a written refund request within 5 days of your return, along with proof of the date you actually returned home.
+If you return home early, you can apply for a partial refund of premium (minimum $25.00) for the unused coverage providing there has been no claim submitted, and that no assistance service has been provided and that you have mailed a written refund request along with proof of the date you actually returned home.
 Proof of early return (for example, customs or immigration stamp, gas receipts) is required.

-All travellers insured under the same policy must return together to be eligible for a refund.
+All travellers insured under the same certificate must return together to be eligible for a refund.

-Extensions: If you are already on your trip and need to apply for an extension of your coverage, before the expiry date of your existing coverage, simply call the agent or broker from whom you purchased your coverage.
+Extensions: If you are already on your trip and need to apply for an extension of your coverage, before the expiry date of your existing coverage, simply call Customer Service at 1-877-421-0157.
 You may be able to extend your coverage, as long as:

 - the total length of your trip outside of Canada, including the extension, does not exceed the maximum allowed by your government health insurance plan;